precice/precice/tools/solverdummies/f2003/README.md

 # Run

 You can test the dummy solver by coupling two instances with each other.
 Open two terminals and run
- * `./SolverDummy precice-config.xml SolverOne MeshOne`
+ * `./solverdummy ../precice-config.xml SolverOne MeshOne`
- * `./SolverDummy precice-config.xml SolverTwo MeshTwo`
+ * `./solverdummy ../precice-config.xml SolverTwo MeshTwo`

 # Next Steps